jennasaikaly/social-network-API/README.md

   ## Description

   This project was the challenge for Module 18: NoSQL.
-I had to create an API that uses a NoSQL Database to be used by a social network web application.I used Express.js and Mongoose to build this project.
+I had to create an API that uses a NoSQL Database to be used by a social network web application.
+I used Express.js and Mongoose to build this project.